|

 all, is ideally a creative, expressive activity indulged in for the personal

-commercial assignment, what you photograph and how you photograph it, is
+assignment, what you photograph and how you photograph it, is really your

-“masters”) and disparaged as cliché's (if anyone else does them).
-Of course,
+and disparaged as cliché's (if anyone else does them).
+Of course, they’ve

-they’ve all “been done” before - but not by you!
-This is a medium of
+all “been done” before - but not by you!
+This is a medium of personal expression,

-personal expression, remember?
-Your shot of “Half Dome” may resemble Ansel’s
+remember?
+Your shot of “Half Dome” may resemble Ansel’s but your experience

-your own response to the subject.
-Then if some self-styled critic complains
+to the subject.
+Then if some self-styled critic complains that your photograph

 Of course this is brave talk, and most of us donut have the guts to tell